SpencerCDixon/redux-cli/readme.md

 existing project or store your components in different pathes please see [config existing project](#config-existing-project)

 ### Config Existing Project
-There is an `init` subcommand for you to specify all pathes to where components live in your project.
+There is an `init` subcommand for you to specify all paths to where components live in your project.
 The `init` command just creates a `.reduxrc` in your project root.
 If you want to you can just create the `.reduxrc` manually.